-In 2021, access to low-cost capital is more important than ever for America’s small business owners.
-If you’ve been researching ways to fund your business, you should have a checklist of important factors to consider.
-Find a lender who is completely transparent and determine details like what the fees will be, amount of money you can borrow, and how long the loan term is going to be.
+Access to low-cost capital is more important than ever for America’s small business owners.
+If you’ve been researching ways to fund your business, it’s likely that you already have a checklist of important factors to consider.
+It’s also important to consider finding a lender who is completely transparent, who can help determine details like what the fees will be, amount of money you can borrow, and how long the loan term is going to be.

-Finally, determine if the APR is fixed or variable.
+Finally, determine if the annual percentage rate (APR) is fixed or variable.
 Here’s some information about both Fixed Rate Loans and Variable Rate Loans to help you make an informed decision.

 Terms to know

 - Interest: The amount of extra money your small business will pay back to the lender in addition to what you borrowed.
-This is shown as an interest rate.
+The interest rate is a percentage of the amount you borrow.

 - Loan duration: The amount of time agreed upon to pay back the loan.
-The duration of a loan typically runs from three to five years, although it can be longer or shorter.
+The duration of a loan typically runs from three to five years, although it may be longer or shorter.

 - Repayment: The monthly repayment you make to reduce the balance of your loan.

-- Base interest rate: The interest rate set by the government that loan and savings rates are based on.
+- Base interest rate: The interest rate set by the government upon which loan and savings rates are based.

-Investopedia® defines variable rate loans as loans with an interest rate that will fluctuate over time in line with established interest rates.
+Variable rate loans are loans with an interest rate that will fluctuate over time in line with established interest rates.
 They generally have lower starting interest rates than fixed rate loans, but the interest rate and payment amounts can raise or lower over time.
-SmartBiz® offers a variable rate on SBA 7(a) loans.
+SmartBiz offers a variable rate on SBA 7(a) loans.

-Here are the current rates for an SBA loan through banks in the SmartBiz network (as of October 2021):
+Here are the current rates for an SBA loan through banks in the SmartBiz network:

 Why does the Prime Rate fluctuate?

-The Prime Rate generally changes infrequently.
-It may not change for years, but, in some years, it has also changed several times.
+The Prime Rate generally changes sporadically.
+It may stay the same for years, but it may change several times within a single year.
 The Prime Rate is determined by meetings of the Federal Open Market Committee of the Federal Reserve Board.

 The Prime Rate tends to rise when the economy is growing too quickly and inflation (the increase in the overall cost of goods and services over time and the reduction in the value of money) is going up faster than intended.
 The Prime Rate tends to fall when the economy is weaker, when financial markets are under pressure, and the government wants to stimulate growth.
 The Prime Rate tends to stay the same when the economy is growing at a reasonable pace and there is low, manageable inflation.